eXceediDeaL/edl-coderunner/README.md

 @project> test
 ```

 For `run` and `test` commands, it will use the command list in `config.yml` in the directory.
 You can write your own commands in it.
+And these command works in the directory of current work-item.

 ```yaml
 test: null